hughperkins/tf-coriander/README.md

 sudo make install
 ```
 - you need an OpenCL-enabled GPU installed and OpenCL drivers for that GPU installed.
 Currently, supported OpenCL version is 1.2 or better
-  - To check this: run `clinfo`, and check you have at least one device with 'Device Type' 'GPU', and 'Device OpenCL C Version' 1.2, or higher
+  - To check this: run `clinfo`, and check you have at least one device with:
+    - `Device Type`: 'GPU', and
+    - `Device OpenCL C Version`: 1.2 or higher
   - If you do, then you're good :+1:

 ### Procedure